Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Here are step-by-step guides for securing your browsers (i.e. making them less vulnerable).

 As with any software, you always want to make sure your browser is up-to-date with the latest upgrades and patches.
 Many times those patches are created to address new found security flaws in the software.
-Keeping a browser current is less of a problem than it used to be because now updates are often automated.
+Keeping a browser current is less of a problem than it used to be because now updates are often automated and deployed in real-time.

 Next to your browser, a good password manager has become almost essential for safe surfing.
 Especially after you turn off the ‘remember passwords and fill forms’ options of your browser.